-Stage 1/Stage 2 exposures as a percentage of customer loans.
+Stage 1 exposures as a percentage of customer loans, blus undrawn Stage 3 exposures.
 Total Stage 3 exposure as a percentage of customer loans plus undrawn Stage 3 exposures.
 The ECL allowance is for both on and off-balance sheet exposures.